Auto Parts Shipping: Best Practices And Advice

 Shipping isn’t over when the item leaves your shop – there’s still tracking and returns/exchanges to consider.
 It’s generally a good idea to track every shipment, as the cost of tracking is small compared to the cost of sending out a replacement item because the first item was lost (tracking proves delivery and reduces reports of losses).

 As for returns, make sure your return/exchange policy and process is stated clearly on your website.
-Many of the problems in ecommerce fulfillment relate to a misunderstanding about the return process – consumers didn’t expect to have to pay a restocking fee, didn’t realize they had to pay return shipping costs, etc. If you detail your return/exchange policy with care on your website – and make the Return Policy page easy for consumers to find – the odds of having a customer service complaint are low.
+Many of the problems in ecommerce fulfillment relate to a misunderstanding about the return process – consumers didn’t expect to have to pay a restocking fee, didn’t realize they had to pay return shipping costs, and so on.
+If you detail your return/exchange policy with care on your website – and make the Return Policy page easy for consumers to find – the odds of having a customer service complaint are low.

 Shipping Is Hard, But It’s Also A Great Source Of Profit